 The brevity of the life of his farms was not, I suspect, what Christopher Rawson had in mind when he stood proudly amongst his creation at his fair in 1836.
 But while the farms may be gone and the walls may be following, cattle from a lower farm still summer here nearly two centuries later.
 And the land appears in good heart in another respect: we herd flocks of meadow pipts along the capstones on either side of Cragg Road; charms of fledgling goldfinch whirl from spear thistle to marsh thistle; and linnets play hide-and-seek with us in the rushes.

 We plunge through the twenty-five year old spruce plantation ploughed into Sunderland Pasture beside the enclosures and when we emerge my son is so surprised to find Stoodley Pike looming close on the skyline that he pleads to visit it.
 As a default I do not deny him any request to extend a walk, so up we go.
 As ever, it is markedly windier on the Pike’s plateau, so we retreat into the lee of a boulder for our umpteenth snack and a read from our current book, Coyote the Trickster.
-Afterwards, while bouncing from boulder to boulder to avoid stepping on the grass, which is lava, he happens upon a faint path which I guess to be a shortcut down to London Road, so I encourage him to lead the way down.
+Afterwards, while bouncing from boulder to boulder to avoid stepping on the grass, which he declares to be lava, he happens upon a faint path which I guess to be a shortcut down to London Road, so I encourage him to lead the way down.

 At Lower Rough Head we stand under the ash tree and let the swallows hawk around our ears as the farmers, who we waved to seven hours earlier on our way up, return in their Land Rover.
 Further down the Pennine Way, I become aware of the drone of a tractor.
 Could it be, I wonder?
 A waft of newly-mown meadow confirms it, and I hurry us off the track to find Edge End’s fields are falling into rows.
 We wave and give the thumbs up as he reaches our headland and lifts the mower’s two spinning blades as he turns.
 We watch for several more rows, but conscious that an audience is probably not what he wants, we move on between uncut fields, anticipating being able to hear the sound of the mower and, soon, the baler, over the coming days of fine weather.